trailbehind/DeepOSM/README.md

 And you need GDAL compatible with Python3.

     brew install gdal --HEAD   # GDAL 2.0 for Python3

+To convert to lat lng for projected coords from naips:

+    pip install pyproj

 ## Download NAIP Imagery